LaBranche Plantation Dependency

 The LaBranche Plantation Dependency House is located in St. Rose, St. Charles Parish, Louisiana.
-From many accounts, LaBranche Plantation in St. Rose, Louisiana, was one of the grandest on the German Coast until it was destroyed during the Civil War.
+From many accounts, LaBranche Plantation, also known as Barbarra Plantation, in St. Rose, Louisiana, was one of the grandest on the German Coast until it was destroyed during the American Civil War.
 All that remained was the dependency house, known as a garconnière (French for bachelor quarters).

 The dependency was listed on the National Register of Historic Places in 1984.
 It was deemed to have "statewide significance in the area of architecture as a rare and superior example of the Creole style."
 Further:The importance of the dependency rests upon its elaborate and pretentious detailing.
 Both its beams and ceiling boards are beaded, which alone makes it superior to numerous other surviving examples of the Creole style.
 Beyond this, it has high quality mantels which are very unexpected on a house so small.
 With their strong moldings, elaborate sunburst motifs, and complex engaged balusters, the dependency's mantels are commensurate with those of a major Creole plantation house.
 Most Creole houses the size of the LaBranche Dependency were built as plantation houses in their own right and had the relatively plain styling appropriate to a smaller Creole house.
 But the LaBranche Dependency was built as an ancillary building to a plantation house of the first rank and was styled accordingly.
 Very few if any comparable dependencies survive in Louisiana.
 Hence the LaBranche Dependency is undoubtedly one of the state's most richly and impressively styled smaller Creole houses.
 It is also significant as a rare example of a residential plantation dependency from the early nineteenth century.